Rectifier: Three-phase bridge rectifier uncontrolled

-If the circuit is operated asymmetrically (as a simple supply voltage with just one positive pole), both the positive and negative poles (or the isolated reference potential) are pulsating opposite the center (or the ground) of the input voltage analogously to the positive and negative waveforms of the phase voltages.
+If the circuit is operated asymmetrically (as a simple supply voltage with just one positive pole), both the positive and negative poles (or the isolated reference potential) are pulsating opposite the center (or the ground) of the input voltage, analogously to the positive and negative waveforms of the phase voltages.
 However, the differences in the phase voltages result in the six-pulse DC voltage (over the duration of a period).
-The strict separation of the transformer center from the negative pole (otherwise short-circuit currents will flow) or a possible grounding of the negative pole when powered by an isolating transformer apply correspondingly to the symmetrical operation.
+The strict separation of the transformer center from the negative pole (otherwise short-circuit currents will flow) or a possible grounding of the negative pole when powered by an isolating transformer applies correspondingly to the symmetrical operation.

 Three-phase bridge rectifier controlled

 The controlled three-phase bridge rectifier uses thyristors in place of diodes.
 The output voltage is reduced by the factor cos(α):